swarnavopramanik/PlanStack/README.md

-# Kanban-board-application
+# Task Board Application

-## Frontend CYPHERX | Internship - Assignment
+# Frontend Assignment

 # The application should offer three distinct ways to group the data:
 - By Status: Group tickets based on their current status.